 Accidents or emergencies can happen anywhere, including at your place of work.
 It doesn’t matter if you’re based in an office, a salon or a construction ground – there are risks everywhere.
+Plus, with the recent global pandemic, it can even more important to be aware of your personal safety as well as physical safety too.

 Your employer should ensure that you are safe while at work, but still, unpredictable events can still occur.
 When they do, you are the main person that is by far best positioned to protect yourself.
+You employer can set the guidelines and help you be as safe as possible, but at the end of the day, it is down to you to protect yourself with your actions and awareness.

 Here are five tips on how to stay safe at work, no matter where you are based..